Peoria Nursing Home Abuse Attorneys

 What You Should Know about the Illinois Nursing Home Care Act

 Nursing homes are regulated by the Nursing Home Care Act.
 The statute was enacted to provide protection for nursing home residents.
 It addresses residents’ rights and the responsibilities of nursing home facilities.
 The Act provides for the licensing of long-term care facilities, violations, and penalties applicable to nursing home facilities.
+The statute also requires an administrator or employee of a nursing home to report suspected abuse or neglect of a nursing home resident.

 To find a violation of the Nursing Home Care Act, the nursing home must have operated or maintained its facility in a manner that directly threatened the health, safety, and welfare of a resident.
 Under the Nursing Home Care Act, the owner and licensee are liable to nursing home residents for intentional or negligent acts or omissions by their agents or employees that cause injuries.
 It provides for the recovery of damages, including procedural costs and attorney fees.